mikeedjones/django-ninja-mcp/README.md

 urlpatterns = [
     path("api/", api.urls),
 ]

+# update your settings.py to include daphne for handling SSE
+INSTALLED_APPS = [
+    "daphne",
+    ...
+    "ninja",
+]
 ```

 With this setup, your Django Ninja API is now available as MCP tools at `/api/mcp`.
 LLM clients that support MCP can connect to this endpoint and use your API's functionality as tools.